-Dr. Mohsin Ali was born in Bangladesh in 1952 at a remote village.
+Dr. Mohsin Ali was born in Bangladesh in 1952 in a remote village.
 His father died when he was a few days old.
 He was raised and brought up by his maternal grandparents.
 He emigrated to America in January of 1986 as a student for higher education.
 He completed Masters in Professional Studies in Community Services Administration (MPS in CSA) from Alfred University, Alfred, NY in 1987.

-He was admitted at the Doctor of Social Welfare Program (DSW) at the Hunter College School of Social Work of the City University of New York (CUNY) in 1988.
-While working as a full-time Mohsin Ali was studying his Doctorate Program in Social Welfare on full-time and part-time basis and completed the Doctorate Degree in Social Welfare in 1996.
+He was admitted to the Doctor of Social Welfare Program (DSW) at the Hunter College School of Social Work of the City University of New York (CUNY) in 1988.
+While working as a full-time Mohsin Ali was studying his Doctorate Program in Social Welfare full-time and part-time basis and completed the Doctorate Degree in Social Welfare in 1996.
 He also obtained “Licensed Master Social Work” (LMSW) License from New York State.
 He obtained Masters in Economics and Bachelor of Laws (LLB) from Bangladesh.

 DSW (USA), LMSW (NY), MPS-CSA (USA); MSS (Econ) & LLB (Bangladesh).

 M Mohsin Ali is a patriotic son of Bangladesh and America.
 He was born in Bangladesh in 1952 at a remote village called Shikarpur of Gurudaspur Upazilla (Sub-District) in Natore District during the Pakistan period.
 He emigrated to America in January of 1986 as a student with a student visa for higher education.
 He was admitted to a Graduate Program (Masters) in Professional Studies in Community Services Administration (MPS in CSA) at Alfred University, Alfred, NY and completed the Master's Degree Program in 1987.
 He was then admitted to the Doctor of Social Welfare Program (DSW) at the Hunter College School of Social Work of the City University of New York (CUNY) in 1988.
-While working as a full-time worker for the people with disabilities, Mohsin Ali studied his Doctorate Program in Social Welfare full-time and part-time and completed the Doctorate Degree in Social Welfare in 1996.
+While working as a full-time worker for people with disabilities, Mohsin Ali studied his Doctorate Program in Social Welfare full-time and part-time and completed the Doctorate Degree in Social Welfare in 1996.
 He also obtained a “Licensed Master Social Worker” License from New York State.

-When the Liberation War of Bangladesh started against Pakistan in late March 1971, Mohsin Ali refused to attend the classes at the university and joined the war of independence along with other students, political personnel, and the people of all walks of life.
+When the Liberation War of Bangladesh started against Pakistan in late March 1971, Mohsin Ali refused to attend classes at the university and joined the war of independence along with other students, political personnel, and people of all walks of life.
 He went to India for the training of freedom fighters.
 He was made the Commander of the freedom fighters of Gurudaspur.

 After the liberation, the Father of the Nation Bangabandhu Sheikh Mujibur Rahman came back to free Bangladesh from the Pakistani prison.
 Mohsin Ali and his freedom fighters returned the arms and weapons to him.
 Upon the call of Bangabandhu Sheikh Mujib, he gave up his university education and engaged himself along with his other freedom fighters in rebuilding activities of the war-torn nation.
 He established an NGO (Non-Government Organization) named Gonomilon (Peoples’ Union) in 1972 through which he started rebuilding the war-ravaged nation with the programs such as Tebhaga Khamar (Three-shared Farm with the landlord, farmworkers, and the association), Mass Education, Cottage Industries, Micro-Credits, Paramedics, Health Education, Skills Development and Employment Creation/Income Generation programs for the poor men/women and building of houses, roads and bridges which were destroyed and burnt by the Pakistani armed forces.